 MBD is in most instances seen in chronic alcoholics, and as such the epidem...

-Marfan syndrome is a multisystem connective tissue disease with autosomal dominant inheritance of defect in fibrillin 1 gene with affected patients are tall with disproportionate long extremities and have pectus excavatum, arachnodactyly, and may also experience upward and lateral optic lens dis...
+Marfan syndrome is a multisystem connective tissue disease with autosomal dominant inheritance of defect in fibrillin 1 gene.
+The affected patients are tall with long disproportionate extremities and have pectus excavatum, arachnodactyly, and may also experience upward and lateral optic lens dis...